Where To See Golden Aspens In Colorado

 You will also pass by Denvers own Drinking water!
 These beautiful lakes provide our city with the freshest mountain water you can find.
 You'll see them all from your window, but there is a few spots you can park and really take it in!

-How to get here: Gunella Pass is it's own road between Baily and Idaho Springs.
+How to get here: Guanella Pass is it's own road between Bailey and Idaho Springs.
 You can access it from 285 and there is plenty of signs pointing you to the right spot.

-If you are looking for a quite mountain escape to the most beautiful Aspens then heat straight for Meridian Colorado.
+If you are looking for a quite mountain escape to the most beautiful Aspens, then head straight for Meridian Colorado.
 This area is less known which means way less crowds!
-We chose the Meridian trail, but only did 4.5 of the 6.5 miles round trip.
+We choose the Meridian trail, but only did 4.5 of the 6.5 miles round trip.
 While there may not be tons of lookouts the Golden Aspens sure make up for it.

 You will see few others on the trail giving you some well deserved 1-on-1 with the Golden beauty's.
 Bring lots of water and some snacks because this elevation will surly give you a workout!